edanurabakoc/rock-paper-scissors-js/README.md

 3. **See The Result**: The winner of the round will be displayed.
 4. **First to 3 Wins**: The game continues until either the player or the computer reaches a score of 3.

+## Support
+- Maybe you can help improve the code.
+- You can give this repository a Star.